 The analysis addresses the challenges facing municipal unions, starting from their weak administrative bodies to their lack of fund and human labour.
 It assesses the organisational structures of unions, their responsibilities, financial capacities, and the use of revenues in annual planning.

-You can read and download the survey report here.
+You can read and download the survey report in English and in Arabic.